Mid-year cleanup: Organise, control your finances

 - For account balances and tracking spending: Money Dashboard, which allows you to view the balances of all your bank accounts instantly and enables you to keep track of your spending so you know where your money is going.
 MoneyHub does this too, but also includes your investments.
 Finally, you can try Monefy if you simply want to track spending, and your bank's mobile app to check balances and make payments on certain bills.

 You can also use your phone's stock apps to help you stay on top of finances.
-Leo Babauta, the author behind the successful Zen Habits blog, which has 2 million readers, suggests programming reminders into your mobile phone to cultivate new good habits.
+Leo Babauta, the author behind the Zen Habits blog, suggests programming reminders into your mobile phone to cultivate new good habits.
 This takes advantage of our habit of checking our phones regularly throughout the day.
 Calendar apps on smartphones are a great way to make sure you're paying bills and checking statements regularly.
 And if you need additional reminding, try putting a permanent reminder that you'll see the second you turn the phone on.

 "It's simple and obvious," he stated on his blog.
 "Put a photo with a message on your phone's lock screen."
 If you are trying to sort out your finances, using a reminder like this could be the gentle prompt you need.